Trend For Interactive Theatre Experience Is Just The Starting Point

-Just look at what viagra tablets did for Louis Vuitton’s viagra wiki, swiftly followed by its creation of the consumer-focussed viagra cost for Stella Artois and the generic levitra prices for PlayStation.
-Or Coney’s current run of House of Cards, commissioned by Historic Royal Palaces, and tonight’s Gideon Reeling production of ‘Magic Happens on the Darkest Nights’ for Bowmore Whisky.
+Just look at what viagra tablets did for Louis Vuitton’s viagra man, swiftly followed by its creation of the consumer-focussed natural female viagra for Stella Artois and the viagra tablets for PlayStation.
+Or how to get viagra over the counter, commissioned by Historic Royal Palaces, and tonight’s online viagra canada production of visit download free games for pc for Bowmore Whisky.
 If a brand wants it, it can easily get it.

-But brands aside, the trend also has direct commercial value/potential – proven by the unrelenting Secret Cinema, and the immersive outings: Office Party, Zombie Shopping Mall Experience and YouMeBumBumTrain.
+But brands aside, the trend also has direct commercial value/potential – proven by the unrelenting Two cialis for sale ended up found in natural health supplements marketed as aphrodisiacs., and the immersive outings: Office Party, Zombie Shopping Mall Experience and YouMeBumBumTrain.

 Interactive theatre is the medium, but immersion is the experience that beckons the emotional response and the unlocking of hearts, minds and souls (cue this summer’s ideally positioned ‘Advertising for Love’ to experience all three).

 For punters, interaction with looming actors might be the hook to the experience, but for brands, this is their hook to potential customers.
 These experiences shut out reality and mentally absorb the audience into another state of mind.
 At their most successful, the audience will feel personally touched by an unforgettable, emotional and sensory connection – powerful stuff for a brand.

 But does the rise of interactive theatre signal the emergence of a broader trend?